Ghazal 147, Verse 5x

 WRITING: {7,3}

 The 'welcoming of coquetry' could certainly refer, as Gyan Chand assumes, to the lover's eagerness to welcome the coming of the coquettish beloved.
-But thanks to the subtlety and flexibility of the i.zaafat , it could equally well refer to the welcome extended by coquetry-- that is, to the flirtatiousness of a lover preparing a teasing or playful reception for the beloved.
+But thanks to the subtlety and flexibility of the i.zaafat , it could equally well refer to the welcome extended by coquetry-- that is, to the flirtatiousness of a beloved preparing a teasing or playful reception for the lover, as Asi assumes.
 Such a welcome could either consist of, or be illustrated by, the tendency of the lover's letter to equip itself with wings and feathers.
 For as a bird, endowed with the grace and beauty of flight, would the letter not be inclined to groom its feathers and preen itself?

-But then why does the letter become a bird, why does it become the wings and feathers of the message?
-As Gyan Chand points out, a leaf of paper has physical and aerodynamic properties like a wing; it can float airily and playfully in the breeze.
+But then why, and how, does the letter become a bird, why does it become the wings and feathers of the message?
+It's mostly this metamorphosis that Zamin finds so annoying.
+As Gyan Chand points out, a leaf of paper has physical and aerodynamic properties like those of a wing; it can float airily and playfully in the breeze.
 A 'message' is inert, perhaps even unwritten, perhaps even unspoken-- but once it has acquired the wings and feathers of a letter, it can be on its way, graceful, capable, and independent (thus perhaps coquettish).
-And the lover's vivid imagination sees the letter-bird as traveling fast and free, so that he won't even need to employ a bothersome and unreliable Messenger.
+And the lover's vivid imagination sees the letter-bird as traveling fast and free, so that it won't be necessary to employ a bothersome and unreliable Messenger.

 And such lovely sound effects!
 We have two sets of wings and feathers: istiqbaal and baal , and then par and parvaaz .
-The rhyming of ;xaamah and naamah (picked up also by pai;Gaam ), and of naaz and pardaaz .
+There's also the rhyming of ;xaamah and naamah (echoed also by pai;Gaam ), and of naaz and pardaaz .

 Compare the preeminent 'scratching of the pen' verse, {169,13}.